 It takes 50 milliseconds for visitors to judge your website — a take no prisoners approach.
 Studies show that these first impressions are 94% related to design with users spending 5 seconds looking at homepage images.
 That said, modern web design is critical to your brand’s reputation, your bottom line, and the success of your business.

-2019 is here folks, and there is an accelerated interest in cutting edge, modern design to the latest capabilities in technology.
-Send us a message and let’s chat more about them.
-In the meantime, let’s take a gander at some popular trends in web design for 2019.
+Today, there is an accelerated interest in cutting edge, modern design that creates a seamless website experience across all devices.
+Send us a message and let’s chat about it.
+In the meantime, let’s take a gander at some popular trends in web design for 2022.

 With the ever so rapid advancements in technology, web designers (like us) are able to bring data to life using various shapes and animations.
 Some of the popular types of data visualizations include:

 Essentially, incorporating data visualization into your website is a super cool way to deliver information to site visitors that they would most likely pass over if conveyed in a non-visual manner.